swarmauri/swarmauri-sdk/combined/combined_standard.md

     def calculate(self, **kwargs) -> Any:
         """
         Calculate the metric based on the provided data.
-        Does not update the value.
-Merely used for inference.
         This method must be implemented by subclasses to define specific calculation logic.
         """
         raise NotImplementedError('calculate is not implemented yet.')